Studying the Effect of Explicit Interaction Representations on Learning Scene-level Distributions of Human Trajectories: INTRODUCTION

-In this study we also care about how the chosen interaction representation will affect not only how well the model can approximate the individual ground truth trajectories, but also how well the given model can fit distributions over multiple potential future trajectories for a given situation.
+In this study, we examine how the chosen interaction representation affects not only the accuracy of individual trajectory predictions, but also the model’s ability to capture distributions over multiple plausible future trajectories, which is crucial for risk-aware motion planning~\cite{mustafa2024racp}.
 A promising group of models for capturing complex and even multi-modal distributions from data are Normalizing Flows (NFs)~\cite{tabak2013family}.
 This family of methods has already been successfully applied for predicting marginal distributions over agent trajectories~\cite{scholler2021flomo, meszaros2024trajflow}.
 Nevertheless, expanding these approaches for predicting joint distributions of all agents in a scene is not straightforward due to the bijective transformation functions that make up the core of NFs which require the dimensionality of the input to a NF to be kept constant.
 This results in complications since the number of agents in a scene often changes.
 A naive solution to this problem would be to introduce dummy agents and only focus on a fixed number of agents in a scene.
 However, this can lead to a number of issues, such as wasted computational resources if too many dummy agents are used to ensure the maximum number of agents is covered.
 Alternatively, one could use heuristics to determine the most important agents to predict, which may however result in relevant agents being overlooked, particularly in more crowded scenarios.
 In response to these challenges we leverage the idea of factorizing the joint distribution in accordance to a directed acyclic graph (DAG) which captures the direction of interaction between agents.